 Sales of personally identifiable information under § 363(b)(1)(B),

-The trustee, or debtor, as appropriate, shall prepare, file, and serve pursuant to Bankruptcy Rule 7004 a Report and Notice of Intention to Sell Property of the Estate, form available at www.flnb.uscourts.gov.
+The trustee, or debtor, as appropriate, shall prepare, file, and serve pursuant to Bankruptcy Rule 7004 a report and notice of the movant’s intention to sell estate property, the applicable form available online.
 Where the value of the estate's interest in the property is less than $1,000.00, notice need be given only to the debtor, debtor's attorney, any committee or its authorized agent, the U.S. Trustee's Office, and to any creditor and equity security holders who file a request that all notices be sent to them.

 Sales or leases of personally identifiable information under § 363(b)(1)(B) shall be governed by Bankruptcy Rule 6004(g).